X

 • Enthusiasm

-Another essential step to becoming a child psychologist is passing the Examination for Professional Practice in Psychology (EPPP).
-Many states also require candidates to pass a jurisprudence exam to assess understanding of state laws related to practicing psychology.
-Child psychologists can expect to complete continuing education courses in order to maintain licensure.
+5. Licensure: All psychologists in clinical practice must obtain proper licensure.
+Licensing requirements vary by state, but most states require candidates to pass a licensing exam, such as the Examination for Professional Practice in Psychology (EPPP).
+Some states also require candidates to pass a jurisprudence exam to assess their understanding of state laws related to practicing psychology.

 Interested in taking the next step?
 You’ll probably need to pursue additional training.
 Depending on where you are in your educational journey, you may be starting your path toward a psychology career from different points.

 Haven’t earned an undergraduate degree yet?
 Check out UMass Global’s Bachelor of Arts in Psychology with a Child Psychology concentration program.
 Already have a bachelor’s degree?
-Learn how you could continue working toward your career goals with a graduate-level education by considering the Master of Arts in Psychology, Marriage and Family Therapy program.
+Learn how you could continue working toward your career goals with a graduate-level education by considering the MA in Educational Psychology and Ed.S. in School Psychology with PPSP Credential program.
+Request more information or apply for one of our child psychology programs today.

 Become a Student